-Medication-assisted treatment is treatment for addiction that includes the use of medication along with counseling and other support.
-Treatment that includes medication is often the best choice for opioid addiction.
+Medication-assisted treatment includes the use of medication along with counseling and other support.
+Treatment that includes medication is often the best choice for opioid dependency.

-If a person is addicted, medication allows him or her to regain a normal state of mind, free of drug-induced highs and lows.
+If a person is opioid dependent, medication allows him or her to regain a normal state of mind, free of drug-induced highs and lows.
 It frees the person from thinking all the time about the drug.
 It can reduce problems of withdrawal and craving.
 These changes can give the person the chance to focus on the lifestyle changes that lead back to healthy living.

-Taking medication for opioid addiction is like taking medication to control heart disease or diabetes.
-It is NOT the same as substituting one addictive drug for another.
-Used properly, the medication does NOT create a new addiction.
-It helps people manage their addiction so that the benefits of recovery can be maintained.
+Taking medication for opioid dependency is like taking medication to control heart disease or diabetes.
+It is NOT the same as substituting one problem drug for another.
+Used properly, the medication does NOT create a new dependency.
+It helps people manage their dependency so that the benefits of recovery can be maintained.